 BALAKA FALLS | HUNTS CREEK RESERVE

-Don’t immediately discount this one though as Hunts Creek Reserve is a beautiful place to explore.
-There is a creek to cross and bush paths to navigate.
+But don’t discount this one if the waterfall hasn’t delivered as Hunts Creek Reserve is a beautiful place to explore.
+There’s a creek to cross and bush paths to navigate.

 More information can be found here.